AnneMW/pig-dice/README.md

 Web browser.
 Internet.
 ## Set-up Instructions
-To clone the project use the following link: https://github.com/AnneMW/pig-dice or view the live site here: https://annemw.github.io/pig-dice/
+- To clone the project use the following link: https://github.com/AnneMW/pig-dice
+- View the live site here: https://annemw.github.io/pig-dice/
 ## Usage
 The program is a game that allows two users to play against each other by 'tossing' a dice.
 ## Bugs